 - Training – for the development of members skills

 The SGBA Safetyboats are available to all SGBA members aged 18 or

 over to book online and use for their personal training and skill

 development subject to the following condition.

 All applicants, including those with PB2, must successfully complete

-the Induction course.
-You can book the Induction course, or an SGBA PB2
+an Induction Course.
+You can book the Induction Course, or an SGBA PB2

 course which includes it, through the Powerboat QM.